NexGenCloud/hyperstack-sdk-python/docs/CallbacksApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **update_virtual_machine_callback**
-> AttachCallbackResponse update_virtual_machine_callback(id, payload)
+> AttachCallbackResponse update_virtual_machine_callback(vm_id, payload)

 Update virtual machine callback

 Updates the callback URL for a specified virtual machine.
 Provide the new callback URL in the request body, along with the ID of the associated virtual machine in the path.
-For additional information on virtual machine callback URLs, [**click here**](https://infrahub-doc.nexgencloud.com/docs/features/webhooks-callbacks).
+For additional information on virtual machine callback URLs, [**click here**](https://docs.hyperstack.cloud/docs/api-reference/core-resources/virtual-machines/callbacks-vms).

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack